kflavin/importer/README.md

 #### Building and Deploying the NPI import script

 This repo also contains the NPI importer script.
-It is built and deployed through `setup.sh`, but can be built separately:
+It is built and deployed through `setup.sh`, but can also be built separately:

 ```bash
 python setup.py sdist